Curves on K3 surfaces: Introduction

 is a \textit{smooth family of surfaces} if $f$ is a smooth and proper morphism of algebraic spaces of relative dimension two whose geometric fibres are irreducible.
 In particular a \textit{family of K3 surfaces} is a family of surfaces where every fibre is a K3 surface as above.
 A property that holds for a \textit{general point} in a set will mean that it holds for all points of a Zariski-open subset, whereas a \textit{very general point} will be one in the complement of countably many Zariski-closed subsets.
 We will be a little sloppy on the distinction between a divisor $D\in Z^1(X)$ and its divisor class $[D]$ in $\Pic(X)$.
 For example, when we say $D\in \Lambda$ or $D\not\in \Lambda$ for a divisor $D$, we mean $[D]\in \Lambda$ or $[D]\not\in \Lambda$.

 \begin{Acknowledgements} We thank O. Benoist, D. Huybrechts, K. Ito, M. Kemeny, G. Martin, J. C. Ottem and S. Tayou for discussions and comments and in particular A. Knutsen for remarks and corrections.
+We are very grateful to the anonymous referees whose comments and corrections greatly improved the paper.
 The first named author is partially supported by the NSERC Discovery Grant 262265.
 The second and third named authors are supported by the ERC Consolidator Grant 681838 ``K3CRYSTAL''. \end{Acknowledgements}